ExgnosisClasses/JavaWeek1/Labs/Lab 1-1 HelloWorld/Lab 1-1 Hello World.md

 The class `HelloWord` can be thought of as a container where you can put the one line of executable code to ensure that it actually gets executed.

 Python, on the other hand, allows you to declare and use code without having to put it in any sort of container.
-Neither is right or wrong, Java and Python just represent two different philosophies and language design choices about how to write code.
+Neither is right nor wrong;
+Java and Python just represent two different philosophies and language design choices about how to write code.

 In you are new to Java, don't worry about what all the code actually does; that will become clearer as we go through the course.
 <br/>